CopterExpress/clover/docs/en/mavros.md

 MAVROS subscribes to certain ROS topics that can be used to send commands, publishes telemetry to other topics, and provides services.

-The MAVROS node is automatically started in the Clever launch-file.
+The MAVROS node is automatically started in the Clover launch-file.
 In order to [set the type of connection](connection.md), change the `fcu_conn` argument.

 > **Hint** Simplified interaction with the drone is possible with the use of [`simple_offboard`] package (simple_offboard.md).